Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

 A debt avalanche strategy targets the highest-interest debt first, minimizing total interest paid over time.
-As of July 2025, a single parent applying this method consistently eliminated $40,000 in mixed debt — including credit cards averaging 24% APR and a personal loan — in just 36 months by directing every available dollar to the costliest balance first.
+A single parent applying this method consistently eliminated $40,000 in mixed debt, including credit cards averaging 24% APR and a personal loan, in just 36 months by directing every available dollar to the costliest balance first.

-Rising interest rates in recent years have made high-APR balances more destructive than ever.
-Eliminating them in the mathematically optimal order is no longer a preference — it is a financial necessity.
+Prolonged periods of elevated interest rates have made high-APR balances more destructive than they were a decade ago.
+Eliminating them in mathematically optimal order is no longer a preference.
+It is a financial necessity.

 What Exactly Is the Debt Avalanche Strategy?

-The debt avalanche strategy is a structured repayment method where you pay minimums on all debts, then direct every extra dollar toward the balance carrying the highest annual percentage rate.
+Structured around a single core rule, the debt avalanche strategy works like this: pay minimums on all debts, then direct every extra dollar toward the balance carrying the highest annual percentage rate.
 Once that balance reaches zero, the freed-up payment rolls entirely into the next-highest-rate debt.

 Why the Math Favors Avalanche Over Snowball